spacemeshos/testnet-guide/install.md

 ## Next Step...

 We are almost done!
-Please proceed and [setup your p2p node...](setup.md)
+You are now ready to [setup your Spacemesh p2p node...](setup.md)